 The best thing that parents can offer their children to prevent myopia and halt its progression is a custom-made myopia management treatment plan with an eye doctor.

 Whether or not myopia has set in already, we can help preserve your child’s eye health and lower their risk of developing sight-threatening eye diseases like glaucoma, cataracts, macular degeneration and retinal detachment in the future.

-To learn more about our services or schedule your child’s myopia consultation, contact James Tracey Eye Care in Midtown today!
+To learn more about our services or schedule your child’s myopia consultation, contact James Tracey Eye Care in Woodcliff Lake today!

-James Tracey Eye Care offers myopia management to patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New York and surrounding communities.
+James Tracey Eye Care offers myopia management to patients from Midland Park, Midtown, Wyckoff, and Woodcliff Lake, New Jersey and surrounding communities.

 Q: Who is an ideal candidate for myopia management?

 - A: Children, teens, and young adults who are nearsighted or are at risk of becoming nearsighted are ideal candidates for myopia management.
 If you think myopia management is right for you or your child, speak with us about how we can help.
 Remember, the sooner your child starts myopia management, the better their outcome will be.